matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 ```

 So let us look at Java.
 It is easier; there is no asterisk.
 This is
 like even better.

+[Audience laughter]

 So what is the problem with this?
 It is simpler.
-It is definitely simpler.
-Now we only have references to managed
+It is definitely
+simpler.
+Now we only have references to managed memory, and we have
-memory, and we have automatic memory management.
-We have garbage
+automatic memory management.
+We have garbage collection.
+This is
-collection.
-This is much, much better.
+much, much better.
 It is much easier.

 Except, again, we have this hidden complexity.
 Is this a mutable
 thing or not?
 When will I see a consistent value?
 If I look at this